Last updated on December 3rd, 2021

-Learn how to easily make the best Chinese-style pork or chicken char siu that is perfectly tender, sticky, and sweet in the oven.
+Learn how to easily make the best Chinese-style pork or chicken char siu that is perfectly tender, sticky, and sweet in the oven or roasting on the pan.
 Made with natural red color.

 Never in million years I thought I could make my own char siu or known as Chinese barbecued pork at home.
 I thought it was complicated and with the oven we have at home, I didn’t know how it’s gonna turn out.
 Well, it turned out delicious.
 I’ve made this char siu several times since.